The best potted outdoor plants for your coastal garden

 Potted plant care for your coastal garden

-Here are our top tips for caring for your potted plants, especially in a coastal garden that may be subject to more humid conditions or saltier breezes.
+Here are our top tips for caring for your potted outdoor plants, especially in a coastal garden that may be subject to more humid conditions or saltier breezes.

 - Select large, heavy sturdy containers particularly on exposed sites.
 If plants are attached to containers on walls, make sure they are firmly anchored so they can’t be dislodged by a strong sea breeze.